bimoprawira/Solar-Panels-Fault-Detection/README.md

 For academic and non-commercial use only.

 ## Acknowledgement
-This project entitled <b>"YOUR PROJECT TITLE HERE"</b> is supported and funded by Startup Campus Indonesia and Indonesian Ministry of Education and Culture through the "**Kampus Merdeka: Magang dan Studi Independen Bersertifikasi (MSIB)**" program.
+This project entitled <b>"Automated Real-Time Monitoring and AI Fault Detection System for Solar Panels Using Advanced Image Detection"</b> is supported and funded by Startup Campus Indonesia and Indonesian Ministry of Education and Culture through the "**Kampus Merdeka: Magang dan Studi Independen Bersertifikasi (MSIB)**" program.